martinbjeldbak/website/src/content/blog/building-opnsense-router.md

 It's the basis of my setup, and his includes VLANs and confirmation steps that this guide doesn't.

+Have any questions or comments?
+Reach out to me on
+<https://twitter.com/martinbjeldbak> as I'm still undecided on how to get
+comments added to posts.

 ### Awesome things you now can do!

 So many options - here are a few I've done.
 I may write about this to go into further detail, but mostly I've followed these to the point.